SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 🎉 **Congratulations** - you have Dapr running on Kyma.

-Let's move on and deploy Redis to Kyma which will act as the state store.
+Let's move on and deploy Redis to Kyma which will act as state store.

 ## Setup of Redis and Sample App